rusefi/rusefi_documentation/HOWTO-Get-Running.md

 To adjust running timing for your first run, use `set_whole_timing_map XXX` command, where XXX is your timing advance.

 To adjust running fuel for your first run, use `set_whole_fuel_map XXX` command, where XXX is number of total fuel squirt duration in milliseconds.
 This value is usually between 3 and 12.
-See also http://rusefi.com/wiki/index.php?title=Manual:Software:dev_console_commands#Fuel_Control
+See also [Console Fuel Commands](Dev-Console-Commands#fuel-control)

 One plain MAF workk next step is running with proper MAP sensor calibration & flow rate setting.